 New Zealand offers something for everyone.
-From treks that can last anything between 30 minutes, 3 days (like the Tongariro Northern Circuit), to even 3 months!
-I've decided to compile a selection of the best day hikes that I've done.
+From treks that can last anything between 30 minutes, 3 days, to even 3 months!
+I’ve decided to compile a selection of the best day hikes that I’ve done.

-For those of you who plan on visiting the South Island I have designed a road trip itinerary which encompasses a lot of these day walks.
+For those of you who plan on visiting the South Island I have designed a complete New Zealand Travel Guide featuring multiple road trip itineraries, hikes, photo locations and tips.

 1. Mount Alfred

-This is, without a doubt, one of the best day walks I’ve done in New Zealand and believe me I’ve done A LOT of day walks!
+This is, without a doubt, one of the best day hikes I’ve done in New Zealand and believe me I’ve done A LOT!
 Mount Alfred isn’t a very common one either which makes it slightly more special.